Greedy Algorithm for Interval Scheduling Problem

 452. Minimum Number of Arrows to Burst Balloons | 🟠 |

 What is a greedy algorithm?
-A greedy algorithm can be considered a special case of dynamic programming.
-Compared to dynamic programming, a greedy algorithm requires more conditions to be met (the greedy choice property), but it is more efficient.
+A greedy algorithm is a special case of dynamic programming.
+Compared to dynamic programming, greedy algorithms need to meet more conditions (the "greedy choice property").
+But if you can use a greedy algorithm, it is usually faster than dynamic programming.

 1. Problem Overview

-You are given many closed intervals of the form [start, end]
+You are given many closed intervals like [start, end]

 .
-Design an algorithm to calculate the maximum number of non-overlapping intervals.
+Please design an algorithm to find the maximum number of non-overlapping intervals.

 int intervalSchedule(int[][] intvs);